badre2911/agonlight2-projetcs/README.md

 Command line: `render <char_code>` (ex: render 65)
 Ascii char code range it 0-127 but only 32 to 127 is rendering.

+### listdir

+Allow to show how API FatFs on AgDev work.
+It list root directory.
+Put a file on /mos directory
+Command line: `listdir`